 • Shared drives like OneDrive, Google Drive, or SharePoint

-All of these locations need to be evaluated to appropriately evaluate risk.
+All of these locations must be evaluated to appropriately evaluate risk.

 Users

-The rise in credential theft attacks means that organizations need to focus more intensely on identifying users who increase their cybersecurity risk.
+The rise in credential theft attacks means organizations need to focus more intensely on identifying users who increase their cybersecurity risk.
 Another challenge organizations face is that “users” may not always be people.
-Machine identities, like robotic processing automation (RPAs), can also pose risks.
+Machine identities, like robotic processing automation (RPAs), also can pose risks.

 When identifying risky users, organizations should consider: